 The three-dimensional organisation of the genome has only recently been understood to have a profound influence on gene regulation.
 Each genome is organised into sections or topologically associated domains (TADs) that encompass interactions between genes and their regulatory elements.
-Normally there is very little interaction between genes and elements in different TADs, so any disturbance of the TAD structure can lead to mis-regulation of gene expression and hence to human disease.
+Normally there is very little interaction between genes and elements in different TADs, so any disturbance of the TAD structure can lead to mis-regulation of gene expression and thence to human disease.
 Our research is focused on the spatial organisation of chromatin around the alpha globin locus as the genes become transcriptionally active during terminal erythroid differentiation.
-This could provide insight into fundamental mechanisms required for controlling gene expression.
-A compartment of chromatin interactions, with a three-dimensional structure, forms around the alpha globin genes during this process.
-We are investigating the timing and elements necessary for this formation.
-We are also looking more broadly across the region to visualise the spatial relationship between neighbouring TADs as there is some evidence that longer-range interactions do take place between active loci.
+This is providing insight into fundamental mechanisms required for controlling gene expression.
+A looped domain of multiple chromatin interactions, with a three-dimensional structure, forms around the alpha globin genes during erythroid differentiation.
+We are investigating the timing, elements and processes necessary for this formation.
+We are also looking more broadly across the region to visualise the spatial relationship between neighbouring TADs as there is evidence that longer-range interactions do take place between active loci.
 We will feed this data into polymer models of the region to help us understand the rules governing the three-dimensional organisation of chromatin.

 Congenital Dyserythropoietic Anaemia Type I

 Ultra-fine bridges of DNA still connecting sets of chromosomes during cell division